Trustworthy AI explained with 12 principles and a framework What is artificial intelligence as a service (AIaaS)?

 Definitions abound, but most consider human imagination as the ability to form ideas, mental sensations and concepts of phenomena that are not present and/or do not exist.
 Things that could've been, might've been or could never be are classic forms of the imaginable and are routinely conjured in the minds of virtually every human.

 AI.
 By comparison, many researchers agree that artificial intelligence systems recite rather than imagine.
 Recitation can be understood as recalling information as it was presented.
 Computer systems are exceptionally well designed to do this.
-Some AI systems can recite in synthesized forms.
+AI systems such as generative AI tools can recite in synthesized forms.
 When these systems are trained to draw images of various types of automobiles, they are then able to create mashups of the examples from which they learned.
 For example, an AI system trained on iconic automobiles could go on to generate a mashup of a 1968 Ford Mustang, a 1950 Volkswagen Beetle and a 2023 Ferrari Portofino.
 Although a small subset of AI researchers have described this as imagination, a more accurate description would be to call it synthetic recitation.

 3. Multisensory input and output